padresmurfa/style_guides/csharp_unit_tests.md

 - **Each test class should be commented with a human-readable explanation of what the test class is exercising**
 - **Use the XML comment syntax to comment test classes and test methods**
 - **Use comments to explain complex mocking setups and behavior checks**
+- **As a best practice, add comments to section headers, explaining the contents of the section**

 ✅ **Good Example:**
 ```csharp